 The Normandy region of Northwestern France is synonymous with World War II, bringing images of the D-Day Landings to the forefront of many minds.
 Outside of Normandy’s storied history, the region is known for its rolling hills, orchards and farmland.
 One of the world’s largest areas for apple production, French cider is Normandy’s signature export.
 With France known primarily for its wine production, French cider from Normandy stands out as the nectar of the region’s fruitful apple-growing industry.

+While we provide the information in this post for free, we also offer tours at very reasonable prices.
 Are you visiting Paris and want nothing more than to see France’s lush countryside?
 Would you like to learn more about France’s history while tasting some of its finest ciders and champagnes?
 The Tour Guy offers the best Paris tours designed to satisfy your thirst for knowledge (and libations).
 We offer a day trip from Paris to Normandy which features visits to the most important World War II sites.
 Experience the history of the D-Day Landings and break for a Normandy French cider tasting in the surrounding countryside area.

 The Agriculture of Normandy